 Technology is changing the lives of everyone.
 At Stanton Community Primary School, we intend to prepare all of our pupils for the enhanced digital world and give them the skills that will enable them to utilise technology in a safe and responsible way.
 Technology is rapidly altering our current society and, through teaching an in-depth computing curriculum, we are equipping our children with the skills and knowledge to operate and compete successfully in a world of digital citizens.

-Our curriculum planning focuses on three overarching strands; Computing Skills, Computer Science and Digital Literacy, which we deem as imperative.
-We believe that our clear and effective cross curricular scheme of work allows us to teach computing across these strands with the expectation that the children will know more, remember more and understand more in computing so that they leave our primary school computer literate and able to participate as digital citizens in our ever changing society.
+At Stanton Community Primary School, we are following the Kapow Computing scheme which focuses on three overarching strands; Computing Skills, Computer Science and Digital Literacy, which we deem as imperative.
+We believe that our clear and effective scheme of work allows us to teach computing across these strands effectively.
+With the expectation that the children will know more, remember more and understand more in computing so that they leave our primary school computer literate and able to participate as digital citizens in our ever changing society.
+Our scheme of learning allows us to teach a unit of work every six weeks which means the children are being fully immersed in their computing learning.

 At Stanton Community Primary School, we recognise Digital Literacy as a key strand across the curriculum.
 Being digitally literate means having the ability to make and share meaning in different modes and formats; to create, collaborate and communicate effectively and to understand how and when digital technologies can best be used to support these processes.
 At Stanton Community Primary School, we teach children to become digital citizens through E-Safety, which simply means to use the internet safely.